Power BI tile control in Power Apps

 BorderThickness – The thickness of a control's border.

 DisplayMode – Whether the control allows user input (Edit), only displays data (View), or is disabled (Disabled).

 Height – The distance between a control's top and bottom edges.

-OnSelect – How the app responds when the user taps or clicks a control.
+OnSelect – Actions to perform when the user taps or clicks a control.
 By default, the Power BI report that's associated with the tile opens.